 One of the most common reasons behind the spread of diseases at a workplace is having multiple contact points.
 Even if these contact points are frequently disinfected, the possibility of transmission can’t get fully eliminated.
 So, production facilities should have minimal contact points for maximum protection.

-A facial recognition-based attendance system can significantly minimize the need for contact points by marking worker attendance from a safe distance.
+A facial recognition-based attendance system can significantly minimize the need for contact points.
+It can do so by marking worker attendance from a safe distance.
 By ensuring zero contact, you can prevent the spread of dangerous diseases.
 An automated attendance system can save worker’s time and boost productivity by offering the following benefits:

 - Register a worker quickly on a GPU-based system